rsonger/software-engineering-lab/_posts/2024-05-15-geometric_transformations.md

 Naturally, when there are no transformations acting on the object, $M$ is the identity matrix.
 $$P_g = M \cdot P_l = I \cdot P_l = P_l$$

 If $M$ is the product of all transformations leading to the world coordinates of the object, then we know the inverse of $M$, denoted $M^{-1}$, will undo those transformations and produce the original object coordinates in local space.
-In other words, this converts the object's vertices in world space back to local coordinate space:
+In other words, this converts the object's vertices in world space back to local coordinate space, like so:

 $$P_l=M^{-1} \cdot P_g =M^{-1} \cdot M \cdot P_l$$